 The right small business Website Will Attract More Customers and Speak to Your Target Audience

 As a small business owner, you may have thought that you need high-performing website to be competitive in your industry.
-However, a strong digital presence is no longer optional for any business, it is a must.
-Is it worth investing in a website?
+However, a strong digital presence is no longer optional for business, it is a must.
+Is it worth investing in or upgrading an outdated website?

 Yes!
 And here’s why:

 Google is the King information portal globally.
 After all, we refer to all forms of internet search as “Googling”.

 With almost half (3.4 billion) of the world’s 7.4 billion people online, and 84% of the US population online, a small business website quite literally is a business owner's gateway to the world market.

 All of those people on the internet results in 3.5 billions searches on Google per day.
 What this means is that each person Googles something, on average, every other day of the month.

 In other words, there are tons of opportunities for your products and services to be found online by anyone in the world seeking what you’re offering.
 The key to capitalizing on those searches is a professional, mobile responsive website that is optimized for SEO.